Social Housing and Rapid Digitalisation: Working Together (and Apart)

 What are the participation fees?

 500,00€ per person; if employed by a company that is a member of EFL European Federation for Living or of the European Table of Housing Corporations (Europäischer Tisch), a reduced fee of 350,00€ applies.
-The number of participants is limited to 40.
+EFL will cover the cost of the first two participants from any EFL member or associate organisation.

 What is included in this price?